calamardo33/VBA_code/README.md

 FILE 8.
 SAP SCRIPT.
 REPORT TOOL.
 Daily task to be carried.
 Macro built in order to gather data and build a report in order to assess and allocate workload.

 FILE 9.
 SAP &IE SCRIPTS + EXCEL TASK.
 MONTHLY DATA RECONCILIATION 2.
 Monthly task to reconcile & analyse data.
 The purpose is to compile data monthly and maintain a format to compare and reconcile 2 systems.
 It downloads data coming from an external database using a date range imput by the user.
 It goes from copying data to applying formulas, connecting to SAP, connecting to a website through Internet Explorer and formatting and comparing it all.
 It provides a usmmary of the unreconciled findings.

+FILE 10.
+SAP SCRIPT.
+PROCESS TO REDUCE MANUAL TASKS.
+SAP scripts to download data & format it to reduce manual tasks from users.
+The purpose is running the tool every week to automate daily tasks related to invoice processing. the intention is finding the necessary coding information (cost objects).